survivejs/react-book/manuscript/00_introduction.md

 ## What Is React?

 Facebook's React, a JavaScript library, is a component based view abstraction.
 A component could be a form input, button, or any other element in your user interface.
-This provides an interesting contrast to earlier approaches as React isn't bound to DOM by design.
+This provides an interesting contrast to earlier approaches as React isn't bound to the DOM by design.
 You can use it to implement mobile applications for example.

 Given React focuses only on the view you'll likely have to complement it with other libraries to give you the missing bits.
 This provides an interesting contrast to framework based approaches as they give you a lot more out of the box.